mark579/bicicletas-bogota-design/design.md

 After successfully loading the user and validating payment information the user is then presented to the next step.

 The application will allow the user to select a station, or in the case of the terminal will present them with the current station.
-The station will have
+The station will have a kiosk mode that will only present it's stations

 The application will make a GET `/station/checkout` request with the users location to the Biking Services backend.